ratty3697/android-smart-animation-library/README.md

     <img src="http://udharimanager.in/a4.png.gif" height="250" width="125" />
 </div>

-this library is drived from nineoldandroid library
+**This Library Contains <b>63</b> beautiful different Animations for android

-This is android library for adding smart animation in its any element (i.e. TextView , EditText ,LinearLayout etc...and everything ;)  )
+This is android library for adding smart animation in any element of android(i.e. TextView , EditText ,LinearLayout etc...and everything ;)  )

 Features --><br>
 1.)You can select any animation listed below on any element of endroid.<br>